 Rotations are based on the major specialty areas of cardiothoracic surgery and are set up in blocks of three months.
 In all rotations, residents will cover:

-The location for rotations is at the Stanford University Hospital and Clinics, Palo Alto Veterans Administration Health Care System, and Lucile Packard Children’s Hospital.
+The location for rotations is at the Stanford Hospital, Palo Alto Veterans Administration Health Care System, and Lucile Packard Children's Hospital.

 Adult Cardiac Surgery